logo for pictures-of-cats.org

 Drain Cat

-Yet the truth is that the Singapore Cat Club (based in Singapore) could not help breeders from Europe and Japan who wanted to import cats of this breed because there were none in Singapore (unless you count statues - see picture below).
-At least that was the case at 2003 or so.
+Yet the truth is that the Singapore Cat Club (based in Singapore) could not help breeders from Europe and Japan who wanted to import cats of this breed because there were none in Singapore (unless you count statues – see picture below)3.
+At least, it appears that that was the case at 2003 or so.

 Only about 1 in 1000 of the native Singapore cats resembles this cat breed.
 The typical feral cat of the area is an understandably nervous bobtailed cat with tabby and tortoisehell coats.